- Search The Registry

 On June 5, 1966, Meredith started a solitary March against Fear from Memphis to Jackson, to protest against racism; he was shot by sniper.
-Soon, other civil rights campaigners, including the Reverend Martin Luther King, Stokely Carmichael, and Floyd McKissick continued the march in Meredith's name.
+Soon, other civil rights campaigners, including the Reverend Martin Luther King Jr., Stokely Carmichael, and Floyd McKissick continued the march in Meredith's name.
 When the marchers got to Greenwood, MS, Carmichael made his famous Black Power speech.
 After hospital treatment Meredith rejoined the March as they arrived in Jackson.
-Once again the civil rights movement had shown that it would not give in to white racism.
+Once again the American Civil Rights movement had shown that it would not give in to white racism.

 The Department of English,

 University, MS 38677.